 Why does God desire to bless you and me?
 What is the purpose?
 We know we have experienced the blessing of God.
 The Church at Brook Hills has experienced the blessing of God, but why?
 And the answer that verse 2 says; is says so “that your ways may be known on earth, your salvation among all nations” (Ps.
 67:2).

-Make His Salvation Known in all Nations
+Psalms 67 Calls Us to Make God’s Salvation Known in all Nations

 So here’s the truth.
 One basic truth.
 God desires to bless us so that we might make His salvation known in all nations.
 Now that is basic truth of Scripture that I want you to see this morning that is revealed from cover to cover.